FatimAmiri/main/docs/.source/reference/compas.geometry.rst

 independent of CAD software.
 The functions in this package expect input arguments to be structured in a certain way:

+point
-- **point**: The xyz coordinates as a sequence of floats.
+    The xyz coordinates as a sequence of floats. vector
-- **vector**: The xyz coordinates of the end point.
-The start is always the origin.
+    The xyz coordinates of the end point.
+    The start is always the origin. line
-- **line**: A tuple with two points representing a continuous line (ray).
+    A tuple with two points representing a continuous line (ray). segment
-- **segment**: A tuple with two points representing a line segment.
+    A tuple with two points representing a line segment. plane
-- **plane**: A tuple with a base point and normal vector.
+    A tuple with a base point and normal vector. circle
-- **circle**: A tuple with a point the normal vector of the plane of the circle and the radius as float.
+    A tuple with a point the normal vector of the plane of the circle and the radius as float. polygon
-- **polygon**: A sequence of points.
+    A sequence of points.
 First and last are not the same.
-The polygon is assumed closed.
+    The polygon is assumed closed. polyline
-- **polyline**: A sequence of points.
+    A sequence of points.
 First and last are the same if the polyline is closed.
     Otherwise it is assumed open.
+polyhedron
-- **polyhedron**: A list of vertices represented by their XYZ coordinates and a list of faces referencing the vertex list.
+    A list of vertices represented by their XYZ coordinates and a list of faces referencing the vertex list. frame
-- **frame**: A list of three orthonormal vectors.
+    A list of three orthonormal vectors.

 Algorithms